NeKzor/board/README.md

 ## TODO

+- Check dependencies
+- Fix inline scripts/styles for CSP
 - Look at older pull requests
 - Fix small HTTP security bug with avatars
+- Remove YouTube inline player (or make it a setting)
 - Unify secret files into a single file
 - Unify global hard-coded values into a single file
 - Fix typos like Requirments etc.